romainbrette/AIS-geometry-and-axial-current/README.md

 * Seaborn
 * [Brian 2](http://briansimulator.org)

-Electrophysiological data from recorded in retina ganglion cells (DOI: ) must be
+Electrophysiological data recorded in retina ganglion cells and confocal images (DOI: ) must be
 [downloaded]() into the folder
 `shared/data/`.